 Kinkajous are crepuscular to nocturnal and arboreal.
 Kinkajous in captivity should be kept in the greatest possible enclosure and given exercise time outside of it.
 To avoid boredom and stereotypic behavior, it is critical to provide several opportunities for exploration.
 Toys and stuff to examine should be rotated on a regular basis.
 They spend most of their time off the ground, and while they do go down on occasion, they prefer toys and enrichment that are higher up.

 Many people feel that behavior issues arise as a result of owners waking up their kinkajous and insisting on fun interaction.
 Aggression is linked to sexual behavior as well as their human companions’ unpredictable conduct.
 Negative reinforcement NEVER works with kinkajou and can sabotage a long-term relationship of trust.
-You must accept the possibility of being bitten at some point. kinkajou size
+You must accept the possibility of being bitten at some point. kinkajou for sale Arizona

 Living with a Kinkajou:

 Make your home baby-proof!
 They will break into your cabinets, toilets, and pantries, as well as plunder your cabinets.
-When they are most active in the middle of the night, they may be quite destructive to a home. kinkajou Cuba
+When they are most active in the middle of the night, they may be quite destructive to a home. kinkajou for sale in Tennessee

 This is something to think about if you travel frequently or work long hours.
 They usually form close bonds with only a few people.
 Some animals are uninterested in other animals and will beg you to pay attention to them.
-It’s unrealistic to expect them to act like a domesticated animal. how many kinkajous are left in the world
+It’s unrealistic to expect them to act like a domesticated animal. kinkajou for sale near Wichita, KS

 Can they be litter trained?